samvera-deprecated/deprecated-projects/README.md

 #### Why do we deprecate projects?

-Out dated projects have been a source of confusion for new adopters who stumble upon them, not realizing they are no longer maintained.
+Outdated projects have been a source of confusion for new adopters who stumble upon them, not realizing they are no longer maintained.

 #### When do we deprecate projects?